Identify your purpose and your mission because everyone was created for something specific. – Christie Ruffino

 In this two-part mini-series, Christie Ruffino will show you how to identify your BIG goals, create new habits, and develop a plan to make exponential growth in your business over the next year.
 She will not only discuss the key characteristics that should be considered when defining your goals, but she will show you how to create and implement a plan of action to ensure that your goals will truly come to fruition.

 Today we are having our very first episode of 2021.
 And since you’re with me, I want to share something that I heard recently on another podcast.
-I believe it was the Driven Entrepreneur podcast which is an amazing resource from one of my friends, Matt Brauning.
-He mentioned in one of his episodes, that as humans, we are meaning-making machines.
+I believe it was the Driven Entrepreneur podcast, an amazing resource from my friend, Matt Brauning.
+He mentioned in one of his episodes that as humans, we are meaning-making machines.
 We make meaning out of everything.
 Think about our stories, think about our lives.
-I’m sure, I’m not the only one that’s experienced this.
-If something happens to you, and you interpret it a certain way, and you get your feelings hurt, or you get upset, or you tell yourself a story about that situation, which is completely different or completely not the situation that the other person intended.
+I’m sure I’m not the only one that’s experienced this.
+If something happens to you, and you interpret it a certain way, and you get your feelings hurt, or you get upset, or tell yourself a story about that situation, which is completely different or completely not the situation that the other person intended.
 And in their story, they’re telling themselves something completely different.
 Now there is a divide in what you believe, in what they believe.
-And unless you communicate about it, and figure out what the real story is, you both go on your merry way.
+And unless you communicate about it and figure out what the real story is, you both go on your merry way.
 We make meaning out of things that don’t necessarily need to happen.
 That is the same thing with our life.

 My purpose became making money, which isn’t a life purpose.
 I got lost in what my purpose was.
 I got caught up in the day-to-day task, and I got busy pursuing actions that would allow me to meet my needs and the needs of my family as a single mom.
-But then I lost touch with what I wanted to do and who I was and what my purpose was.
-Over the years, as I’ve been able to talk to other women and help them discover their purpose and get more in touch with my purpose at the same time.
+But then I lost touch with what I wanted to do, who I was, and my purpose.
+Over the years, as I’ve been able to talk to other women and help them discover their purpose and get more in touch with my purpose simultaneously.
 As I planned our schedule of podcast episodes for our 12 Days of Christmas launch, we had some amazing guests.
 The guests were some dear friends of mine who were experienced in the podcasting world.
-They helped me put the podcast together and other friends who have successful businesses came on and were my premier guests.
+They helped me put the podcast together, and other friends who have successful businesses came on and were my premier guests.
 I have so many other clients that I’ve worked with that have already recorded for future episodes.
 I had to learn this whole process because putting a podcast together isn’t easy.
 I brought the right people together, and we made it happen.
 Then I remembered the end of the year is here.
 I knew what I was going to do as far as goal setting for the year to come.
 I knew I needed to interrupt the schedule and bring a couple of goal setting episodes to our audience.
 That way, I can not only implement my strategy but share what I’ve been doing over the years.
-I decided to juggle things around and we’re going to have a couple of episodes on bringing our goals to fruition.
+I decided to juggle things around, and we’re going to have a couple of episodes on bringing our goals to fruition.

 If you don’t know who I am, I am the founder of the Dynamic Professional Women’s Network.
 My name is Christie Ruffino.
 And I founded that organization 16 years ago.
 I started the Overcoming Mediocrity Project about eight years ago.
-With that, I have produced nine co-authored books for our clients under the Overcoming Mediocrity brand and I’ve helped other clients produce their co-authored books.
-Co-authored books are a great way to have a first book completed and get a lot of viewers to your story.
+With that, I have produced nine co-authored books for our clients under the Overcoming Mediocrity brand, and I’ve helped other clients produce their co-authored books.
+Co-authored books are a great way to have a first book completed and get many viewers to your story.
 We’re now bringing women together for book number 10, which is super exciting.
 Now our podcast is another platform for our clients to be able to share their stories.
 That leads us to where we are now.
-I am going to share with you my five-step strategy to be able to not only set goals but have them come to fruition.
+I will share my five-step strategy with you to be able to set goals and have them come to fruition.
 This is going to be a two-part miniseries.
 In this episode, I’m going to go through steps one through four.
-Next week, we’ll dive into step five, and then go into all of the mini-steps associated with that specific step.
-As I talk about what this first step is, I am going to be sharing a few stories along the way.
+Next week, we’ll dive into step five and then go into all of the mini-steps associated with that specific step.
+As I talk about what this first step is, I will be sharing a few stories along the way.

-#1 – The first step is to analyze your year in review.
+The first step is to analyze your year in review.
 The bottom line is you can’t set a new course of your direction unless you know where you’re coming from.
-Before I have my goals set for the next year, I need to take a good account of what my goals were for the previous year, what I accomplished, and what I didn’t do.
+Before I have my goals set for the next year, I need to take a good account of my previous year’s goals, what I accomplished, and what I didn’t do.
 Maybe you didn’t set goals for last year.
 Maybe you only had them in your brain.
-But what I want you to do is if you don’t have that your goals written on a piece of paper, I want you to pull out your calendar, and take a look and remember what happened the year before.
-Take a piece of paper and list out all of your accomplishments, everything that you were able to do.
-Then think about what you’re grateful for, what were the milestones that you were able to meet, and how you felt for being able to accomplish them.
+But what I want you to do is if you don’t have that your goals written on a piece of paper, I want you to pull out your calendar and take a look and remember what happened the year before.
+Take a piece of paper and list all of your accomplishments, everything you were able to do.
+Then think about what you’re grateful for, the milestones you were able to meet, and how you felt to accomplish them.
 Take a moment to write those down.

-When you make your goals for the next year, we need to make sure that we are keeping balance in our life.
+When you make your goals for the next year, we need to ensure that we keep balance in our lives.
 We can tend to have our wheels be out of balance.
 I can be filled up in the career profession area, and all my goals will be about my career and my profession, but I don’t have a lot of goals around my exercise, or my finances, or my relationships.
 I would like you to have a brain dump of the eight areas and put down three to six goals on every single area that you want to accomplish.
-What I want you to realize is you don’t have to only set goals at the beginning of the year, you can have goals at any point in your life for any period of time.
-This does not have to be your yearly goals; this could be your next six-month goals and so that’s why I don’t want you to have a ton of goals.
+I want you to realize that you don’t have to only set goals at the beginning of the year; you can have goals at any point in your life for any period of time.
+This does not have to be your yearly goals; this could be your next six-month goals, and so that’s why I don’t want you to have a ton of goals.
 I want you to have one goal for each of these categories that you want to pursue.

-When you can identify your purpose and you feel like you have a good plan of action or a good path to follow, what that does is it activates our reticular activating system.
-And when you’re able to envision something specific and you set your mind on it, the world seems to be bringing you people, places, resources that support that mission.
-It’s because now you’re recognizing things differently.
-There are stimuli happening every moment of every day, and we have to open up our minds to our purpose for it to come to fruition.
+When you can identify your purpose and feel like you have a good plan of action or a good path to follow, what activates our reticular activating system, and when you’re able to envision something specific and set your mind on it, the world seems to be bringing you people, places, and resources that support that mission.
+It’s because now you recognize things differently.
+Stimuli are happening every moment of every day, and we have to open up our minds to our purpose for it to come to fruition.

-#4 – Recognize the cycle of quitting.
+Recognize the cycle of quitting.
 Figure out your limiting beliefs and making sure you stay motivated to accomplish your goals.
-In step number five, which will be on the next episode, we are going to get into the action plan.
-Today we need to recognize that there are going to be things that come into our world that are going to stop you or overwhelm you to the point that you feel like giving up.
-A lot of those feelings and actions that you have are because over the years, you have been conditioned to do certain things and think about certain things.
+In step number five, which will be on the next episode, we will get into the action plan.
+Today we need to recognize that there will be things that come into our world that will stop you or overwhelm you to the point that you feel like giving up.
+Many of those feelings and actions you have are because you have been conditioned to do certain things and think about certain things over the years.
 We have had things in our lives that we’ve created specific meanings around, and that’s conditioned us to act certain ways or believe certain things.
-Until we can move forward, we need to recognize that some of the cycles are happening, and we can, we can do something to stop them.
+Until we can move forward, we need to recognize that some of the cycles are happening, and we can do something to stop them.
 Before we can stop them, we must recognize what they are.
 I have a list of things that could be stopping you.
 Take a piece of paper, and jot down beliefs that you feel stop you from doing certain things.
 There is a lot of limiting beliefs that you can have around each one of those topics.
 It’s going to be empowering for you to discover what those beliefs are so you can do something to overcome them.
-You can do something to ensure that these success habits we’re going to create for you are going to help you accomplish your goals, and you’re not going to let these limiting beliefs stop you.
+You can do something to ensure that these success habits we’re going to create for you will help you accomplish your goals, and you’re not going to let these limiting beliefs stop you.
 If you have my handout, feel free to check off all of the items that you resonate with, or go back to your top goals, and discover what possible limiting beliefs you have around each one of those.

-I would encourage you to join us on our next episode where we’re going to dive deep into your success habits.
+I would encourage you to join us on our next episode, where we’re going to dive deep into your success habits.
 These are the actions that will take your goals and have them come to fruition.
-Until then have an amazing day and I hope you have a great 2021 and I know that these exercises are going to help you accomplish your wildest dreams to not only have your best year ever but to have your best month, your best week.
+Until then, have an amazing day, and I hope you have a great 2021; and I know that these exercises will help you accomplish your wildest dreams to not only have your best year ever but to have your best month, your best week.
 Your best life ever.

 Subscribe, Rate, & Review, on Apple Podcasts